 The Aboriginal peoples of these lands are known to be the longest continuing cultures on Earth.
-The connection of Indigenous peoples to the land is strong here as it was in all places colonised by The West.
-This interconnectedness, this understanding, this spiritual bond, was ignored and Indigenous Australians were not only slaughtered, tortured, raped and imprisoned, but also moved off of lands they had been connected to for tens of thousands of years.
+The connection of Indigenous peoples to the land is strong here, as it was in all places colonised by The West.
+This interconnectedness, this understanding, this spiritual bond, was ignored and Indigenous Australians were not only slaughtered, tortured, raped and imprisoned, but also removed from lands they had been connected to for tens of thousands of years.
 Families were destroyed, women were raped, children were stolen from their parents.

-The privileges that we partake of each and every day in this country, came at a heavy cost to the Indigenous people's of these lands, and this is a fact, this is a history that has not been fully acknowledged or recognised in our schools, universities or the media.
-This trauma has not yet been sufficiently addressed nor is it healing, rather it is in fact still continuing.
-The injustice is still being perpetuated to this day.
+The privileges that we enjoy each and every day in this country, came at a heavy cost to the Indigenous peoples of these lands, and this is a fact, this is a history that has not been fully acknowledged or recognised in our schools, universities nor the media.
+This trauma has not yet been sufficiently addressed nor has it healed, the injustice is being perpetuated to this day.

 The colonisation and the removal from lands that are valuable to mining companies is still happening.
-The cultural appropriation for the benefits of Australian tourism, arts and cultural organisations that benefit the coloniser is still ongoing.
-The culling of basic human rights because of their distance and isolation both physically and in the mediascape means that we are all living in our own apartheid state, where the Indigenous people's of this place largely exist in Third World country conditions, mistreated, abused and killed in custody with little to zero repercussions.
+The cultural appropriation for the benefits of Australian tourism, arts and cultural organisations that benefit the coloniser is ongoing.
+The culling of basic human rights because of their distance and isolation both physically and in the mediascape means that we are living in our own apartheid state, where the Indigenous peoples of this place largely exist in Third World country conditions; mistreated, abused and killed in custody with little to zero repercussions.

 Newkind acknowledges that sovereignty has never been ceded, and we work within our communities to decolonise our education system, the media, arts and our society as a whole.
-We exist in solidarity with Indigenous communities and move together towards establishing recognition and treaty, and establish self-determination for Indigenous peoples as well as influence and representation in the governance of this land.
+We exist in solidarity with Indigenous communities and move together towards establishing recognition, treaty, self-determination and representation in the governance of this land.
 We work and collaborate towards an active and vibrant representation of Aboriginal language, culture, and philosophy.

 Newkind Festival takes place on lands within the Paredarerme language group, for which we are grateful.
 We acknowledge and pay respects to the Tasmanian Aboriginal Community as the traditional and original owners, and continuing custodians of this land on which we gather.
 We acknowledge Elders past and present, and members of Australia’s First Nations who gather with us towards social change.